 See the following table.
 The valid combinations are:

 Table 8-2 Compatible processor or architecture combinations

 No other combinations are permitted.

-The effect is to generate code that is compatible with both
+The effect is to compile code that is compatible with both

-To generate code that is compatible with both the ARM7TDMI processor and the Cortex-M4 processor, specify:
+This example gives code that is compatible with both the ARM7TDMI processor and the Cortex-M4 processor.

 armcc --cpu=arm7tdmi --compatible=cortex-m4 myprog.c